 - And lastly brands will become more experiential across their marketing communications and channels; Gen Now will respond to those who find even cleverer ways to appeal to their five senses, and appeal to their individualistic side, even when the purchase is virtual, remote, or they have to wait for the actual experience.

-I am absolutely certain of one thing - brand owners and communicators have their work cut out to appease this demanding, at the tap of a screen generation.
+We are absolutely certain of one thing - brand owners and communicators have their work cut out to appease this demanding, at the tap of a screen generation.